 It may be helpful to reorder the events in these verses as in the UST.
-(See: Order of Events)

-spoke to all Israel, to the commanders ... heads of the fathers' house
+(See: Order of Events (p.958)) (See: Order of Events (p.958)) spoke to all Israel, to the commanders & heads of the fathers' house Here "all of Israel" means those people mentioned afterwards.

-ULT

-2 And Solomon said to all Israel, to the chiefs of thousands and of hundreds, and to the judges, and to every prince of all Israel, the heads of the fathers.

-Here "all of Israel" means those people mentioned afterwards.
 They represent all of Israel.
-Alternate translation: "spoke to the commanders ... heads of the father's house"

-the commanders of thousands and of hundreds

-This could mean: (1) these numbers represent the exact amount of soldiers that these commanders led.
+Alternate translation: "spoke to the commanders ... heads of the father's house" the commanders of thousands and of hundreds This could mean: (1) these numbers represent the exact amount of soldiers that these commanders led.
 Alternate translation: "the commanders of 1,000 soldiers and the commanders of 100 soldiers" or (2) the words translated as "thousands" and "hundreds" do not represent exact numbers, but are the names of larger and smaller military divisions.
-Alternate translation: "the commanders of large military divisions and the commanders of smaller military divisions" (See: Numbers)

-to every prince in all Israel, the heads of the fathers' houses

-Here "the heads of the fathers' houses" further describe the princes.
-Alternate translation: "to every prince in all Israel, that is, the heads of the fathers' houses"

-to every prince

-Here "prince" means leaders in general.
+Alternate translation: "the commanders of large military divisions and the commanders of smaller military divisions" (See: Numbers (p.955)) to every prince in all Israel, the heads of the fathers' houses Here "the heads of the fathers' houses" further describe the princes.
+Alternate translation: "to every prince in all Israel, that is, the heads of the fathers' houses" to every prince Here "prince" means leaders in general.
 They are not necessarily the sons of the king.
-Alternate translation: "to every leader"

-the heads of the fathers' houses

-Here "heads" is a metaphor for the most important part.
+Alternate translation: "to every leader" the heads of the fathers' houses Here "heads" is a metaphor for the most important part.
 And "houses" represents families.
-Alternate translation: "the leaders of the families in Israel" (See: Metaphor and Metonymy)

-(There are no notes for this verse.)

-ULT

-3 And Solomon went and all the assembly with him to the high place that was at Gibeon, for there was the tent of meeting of God, which Moses the servant of Yahweh, had made in the wilderness.

-Kiriath Jearim

-A little town about 9 miles west of Jerusalem.
-(See: How to Translate Names)

-pitched a tent

-"set up a tent"

-ULT

-4 However, the Box of God David had brought up from Kiriath Jearim to where David prepared for it, for he pitched a tent for it in Jerusalem.

-the bronze altar made by Bezalel son of Uri son of Hur

-This can be stated in active form.
-Alternate translation: "the bronze altar that Bezalel son of Uri son Hur made" (See: Active or Passive)

-Bezalel son of Uri son of Hur

-These are names of men.
-(See: How to Translate Names)

-ULT

-5 And the bronze altar which Bezalel, the son of Uri, the son of Hur, made was there before the tabernacle of Yahweh; and Solomon and the assembly sought him. ^[1]

-went up there

-"went up to the high place at Gibeon"

-one thousand

-"1,000" (See: Numbers)

-ULT

-6 And Solomon went up there to the bronze altar before Yahweh, which was at the tent of meeting, and he brought up on it 1,000 burnt offerings.

-Ask!
+Alternate translation: "the leaders of the families in Israel" (See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-metonymy]]) (See: Metaphor (p.944)) (There are no notes for this verse.)
+Kiriath Jearim A little town about 9 miles west of Jerusalem.
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925)) pitched a tent Alternate translation: "set up a tent" the bronze altar made by Bezalel son of Uri son of Hur If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "the bronze altar that Bezalel son of Uri son Hur made" (See: Active or Passive (p.871)) Bezalel son of Uri son of Hur These are names of men.
+(See: How to Translate Names (p.925)) (See: How to Translate Names (p.925)) went up there Alternate translation: "went up to the high place at Gibeon" one thousand "1,000" (See: Numbers (p.955)) (See: Numbers (p.955)) Ask!
 What should I give you?